Which branch of Configuration Manager should I use?

 - Receives in-console updates that make new features available for use.

 - Receives in-console updates that deliver security and quality fixes to existing features.

 - Supports out-of-band updates when necessary.
-See Use the update registration tool or Use the hotfix installer.
+For more information, see Use the update registration tool or Use the hotfix installer.

-- Can interoperate with Microsoft Intune and other cloud-based services and infrastructure.
+- Integrates with Microsoft Intune and other cloud-based services.